How to Set Up SSH Key Authentication in Windows 11

 Why Use SSH Key Authentication?

 SSH keys are more secure than passwords.
-They use complex codes that are very hard to crack.
+These keys use complex codes, making them incredibly difficult to crack.
 You won’t need to remember or type passwords every time you connect to a server.
 This saves time and keeps your accounts safer.

 What You Need Before Starting